ilwan07/DiaryTrove/DEPLOYMENT.md

 If you make any change to the config afterward, run `sudo systemctl daemon-reload` then `sudo systemctl restart diarytrove` for the changes to take effect.

 ## Deploy with Nginx

+First, we need to edit the main Nginx config to allow a larger body size in order for the user to be able to upload media files.

+For that, edit the config file witn `sudo nano /etc/nginx/nginx.conf` and under the `http` section add a line with `client_max_body_size 15M;` by replacing the `15M` with the max body size you want to allow, set this to a little over the size limit for one memory.

 Now, create the Nginx config for this project with `sudo nano /etc/nginx/sites-available/diarytrove` and put this in the file: